-(4) Mid-Term short 2-4 sentence answer exam.
-This exam will concentrate on main ideas from Rossano textbook and some closely related material from class.
+(4) Mid-Term of short 2-3 sentence answer exam.
+This exam will concentrate on main ideas from Rossano textbook, "Supernatural Selection," and some closely related material from class.
 15% of grade.

-(5) Course Journal consisting of musings you potentially wish to share and questions you may ask in class or office hours.
+(5) Course Journal consisting of weekly musings you potentially wish to share and questions you may ask in class or office hours.
+There may be a course TA in 2021 who will participate in our meetings grade and provide feedback on your journal writings bi-weekly or personally.
+Thoughtful substance counts much more than volume.
 I will check on the existence of substance of Journals during Week 2, during the Mid-Term class meeting, and during Finals Week.
 Note that the way you get feedback and additional course credit from your Journals is by using them to help you participate in class and to help support substantive Office Hour conversations.
-15% of grade.
+20% of grade.

 (6) Office Hours were discussed above.
 They provide you with extra credit points, the amount of which is related to cumulative time and substance of our conversations over the semester.
 There is no formal limit to the number of points you can earn by coming to office hours.